Close Menu

 Students with ADHD may qualify for special education under the Individuals with Disabilities Education Act or for a Section 504 plan under the Rehabilitation Act of 1973.

-ADHD DISABILITY IN ADULTS
+ADHD IN ADULTS

 For example, you may have poor performance at work or struggle to finish projects.
 Likewise, you may have trouble getting along with other workers and your boss.
 You may even have trouble dealing with customers or the public on the job.

+These issues may be due to ADHD.
+Due to your condition, your struggles at work may lead to feelings of anger or guilt.
+These are common feelings and you are not alone.
 Many adults with ADHD do not realize they have the condition.
 A medical exam normally includes a review of past and current symptoms.
 You will also need a medical exam and your doctor can rate your ADHD symptoms on the adult rating scale.

 Adults with ADHD are treated with medication.
 Also, you can find a counselor to help you.
-You can learn behavior management strategies and increase structure and organization at work.
+You can learn behavior management and increase structure and organization at work.
 These goals can also help you in your daily life.
 Some adults find that working with a coach can be a helpful part of their ADHD treatment plan.
-For more information on adult coaching, see Coaching for Adults with ADHD.
+For more information on an adult coach see Coaching for Adults with ADHD.

 All of these treatments will help with the symptoms of ADHD.
 If your symptoms remain severe, despite treatment, then you should apply for SSD benefits.

-LISTING 12.11 FOR ADHD DISABILITY – NEURODEVELOPMENTAL DISORDERS
+SSA LISTING 12.11 FOR ADHD BENEFITS

 Meeting the listing requires you to prove to the SSA that you have the exact elements of Listing 12.11.
 Below is SSA’s listing for ADHD, which is under the title of Neurodevelopmental Disorders.

-1. Medical documentation of the requirements of paragraph 1, 2, or 3:
+1. Medical records of the requirements of paragraph 1, 2, or 3:

 1. One or both of the following: